jonthesquirrel/data-surfer/README.md

 - Change or add `.mcfunction` files (see the [Function documentation](<https://minecraft.fandom.com/wiki/Function_(Java_Edition)>))
 - Run `/reload` in Minecraft to reload the datapack after making changes

+## Depends on

+- [mcanim](https://github.com/GearsDatapacks/mcanim) datapack to be in world's datapacks folder